nanoframework/nanoframework.github.io/IFU/Executive-Summary.md

 ### 2) Device transport and update control (mcumgr / SMP)

+mcumgr/SMP will replace the role currently served by nanoBooter as the device-side management and communication layer.
+Today, nanoBooter handles the Wire Protocol interactions used to flash firmware and deploy managed applications.
+Under the new architecture, mcumgr takes over this responsibility, acting as the management transport and command layer between host tooling and the device.

+mcumgr implements the Simple Management Protocol (SMP), a lightweight request/response protocol designed for device management on constrained embedded systems.
+It provides a standardised command interface for image management operations — including upload, slot inspection, activation, and confirmation — as well as system-level commands such as reset and status queries.
+This replaces the proprietary Wire Protocol currently used by nanoBooter with an open, well-documented protocol that is already supported by a mature ecosystem of host-side libraries and tools.

-Use mcumgr/SMP as the management transport and command layer, initially focusing on serial transports (UART / USB CDC), while keeping BLE/UDP as supported future paths on capable targets.
+The initial focus will be on serial transports (UART / USB CDC), which cover the primary development and production programming workflows.
+BLE and UDP transports are supported by mcumgr's architecture and will remain available as future paths on capable targets, enabling wireless update scenarios without changes to the command layer.

-mcumgr support for image management and multiple transports, matching the intended usage model for nanoFramework devices.

-nanoFramework-specific extensions will be required, especially around:
+nanoFramework-specific extensions to the mcumgr command set will be required, especially around:

-- managed application image/deployment handling
-- deployment region management
+- managed application image/deployment handling, since mcumgr's standard image management commands are designed for firmware slots and do not natively cover the separate managed deployment region used by nanoFramework
+- deployment region management, to support the upload, inspection, and lifecycle control of .NET assemblies independently from firmware images
-- workflow integration with the existing tooling and developer experience
+- workflow integration with the existing tooling and developer experience, ensuring that the transition from nanoBooter to mcumgr is transparent to end users working through nanoff, Visual Studio, or VS Code

 ### 3) Host-side tooling refactor (nanoFirmwareFlasher evolution)